Estimated reading time: 5 minutes

-Co-founder of Asia Exchange, Harri Suominen, met our student Maddy Brown in Seoul, South Korea a few weeks ago.
-She is from Colorado, USA and an international degree student at Hankuk University of Foreign Studies in Seoul.
-She was glad to share her thoughts, experiences, and insights of the intriguing student life in the bustling capital of South Korea.
+The co-founder of Asia Exchange, Harri Suominen, met our student Maddy Brown in Seoul, South Korea, a few weeks ago.
+She is from Colorado, USA, and is an international degree student at Hankuk University of Foreign Studies in Seoul.
+She was glad to share her thoughts, experiences, and insights into the intriguing student life in the bustling capital of South Korea.

 Why did Maddy choose to study abroad in Seoul, South Korea?

 “I had this opportunity and I took it”